vebrovski/cobalt/meta-data.md

 }
 ```

-you could also add records titles to keywords meta tag with foreach cycle:
+You could also add records titles to keywords meta tag with foreach cycle:

 ```php
 foreach ($this->items AS $item) {